 What Does “Selling on Value” Mean

-Hungry Jacks and Burger King are a perfect example of how you allow commoditization to happen and what your business may be doing wrong.
-Think about it: that's kind of a walk up and take an order—we all have buns, we all have meat, we have cheese on it, and we have a price.
+Hungry Jacks is a perfect example of how you allow commoditisation to happen and what your business may be doing wrong.
+Think about it: that’s kind of a walk up and take an order—we all have buns, we all have meat, we have cheese on it, and we have a price.

-That burger at Hungry Jacks or Burger King might even be better quality than the one that I'm getting down the street from the craft burger place, but they're asking me what I want, they're having a conversation with me, and I'm paying almost twice as much for that.
+That burger at Hungry Jacks might even be better quality than the one that I’m getting down the street from the craft burger place, but they’re asking me what I want, they’re having a conversation with me, and I’m paying almost twice as much for that.